Orlando Pirates 1-1 RS Berkane (4-5 pens): The Oranges crowned 2021-22 Caf Confederation Cup champions | Goal.com

 Orlando Pirates 1-1 RS Berkane (4-5 pens): The Oranges crowned 2021-22 Caf Confederation Cup champions

 Both goals were scored in extra-time as Youssef El Fahli broke the deadlock after Berkane were awarded a penalty.
-However, Thembinkosi Lorch levelled matters ensuring that the match went into a penalty shootout where the Pirates star became the villain.
+However, Thembinkosi Lorch levelled matters, ensuring that the match went into a penalty shootout where the Pirates star became the villain for registering the only miss.

 Editors' Picks